 The festival program includes items you may find at a professional writers conference, such as blue pencil cafe and pitch sessions, as well as items you may find at a readers festival, such as talks, readings, and autographs by best-selling authors.
 Most of the program items are panel discussions where four authors, editors, or other subject experts discuss the aspects of a topic such as how eBooks are impacting how authors write and readers read.
 Other popular activities include hands-on workshops, such as learning how people really lived in the Victorian era, or improving dialog in your writing; and Live Action Slush, where editors respond to manuscripts submitted by the audience.

 When Words Collide is not a writers' conference, where typically all speakers are contracted by the organization and compensated with speakers fees.
 The expenses for such conferences are relatively high, which in turn means high fees for those attending.
-While expensive to attend, such conferences are an excellent resource for serious writers.
+While expensive to attend, such conferences are an excellent resource for writers.

 So what are we?
-Our festival is based on a 'volunteer' convention model popular in the Science Fiction and Fantasy world that is designed to attract writers of all levels while being affordable enough to attract readers.
+Our festival is based on a volunteer convention model popular in the Science Fiction and Fantasy world that is designed to attract writers of all levels while being affordable enough to attract readers.
 This is accomplished by contracting a very small number of guest speakers, with attending professionals volunteering to participate in the remainder of the program.
 All speakers, including the festival guests, volunteer their time and expertise, graciously waiving speakers fees they may require at professional events.
 Expenses are further reduced by all organizers and staff also being volunteers.
-The registration fee charged to attend the festival covers the cost of meeting rooms, travel & accommodation of our festival guests, printing cost, and little else.
+The registration fee charged to attend the festival covers the cost of meeting rooms, travel & accommodation of our festival guests, printing costs, and little else.

 To minimize complexity and effort for our volunteers we do not offer day passes.

 Many people attending the festival (around half) live outside of Calgary.
-The start time allows most of them to drive or fly in without having to stay at the hotel on the Thursday evening, thereby avoiding the cost of an additional hotel night.
+The start time allows most of them to drive or fly in without having to stay at the hotel on Thursday evening, thereby avoiding the cost of an additional hotel night.

 This information is available under Preparation and Amenities.